mathias-brandewinder/mathias-brandewinder.github.io/_posts/2017-12-15-fsharp-dugnad.md

 * Having a Slack channel up was quite helpful to exchange links or code snippets.
 One suggestion was to create a channel in the fsharp.org Slack.
 * Some groups forked the repositories into [our Meetup github organization](https://github.com/sfsharp/), and used that as a shared space to work together.
 The practical benefits are limited, but symbolically it was a nice way to signal that this was the collective work of a group.
 * Having multiple people in the same room ended up being super helpful in unblocking others.
 In a group of 8, chances are someone knows how to solve the problem you are struggling with.
-* Working in teams was very effective in getting newcomers over the stress of the first contribution, and demystifying it.
+* Working in teams was very effective in getting newcomers over the stress of the first contribution, and demystifying the whole thing.
 * The simple fact that each of us had blocked 4 hours dedicated to that particular task helped; It makes it much less likely to just give up and do something else.
 * Saturday is a bit of a constraint.
 On the other hand, it takes time to get up to speed, and getting a group to code for a few hours during a weekday evening seems difficult.
 * "When do we do it again" came up immediately after we finished.
 That session ended up being a great warm-up, and people are now comfortable with the projects and ready to make more "serious" contributions.